-In 2006, Jeff and Seth established a committee to address this challenge known as the Alternative Energy Team.
-The team was to meet monthly and was made up of the CEO, and senior managers from all the company business units and included about ten members at the time.
+In 2006, Ownership established a committee to address this challenge known as the Alternative Energy Team.
+The team was to meet monthly and was made up leadership from all the company business units and included about ten members at the time.
 The mission was simple: business unit leaders as well as sales and marketing team members updated each other along with top management on everything going on in their area of responsibility.
 This included new product and customer developments, pending legislation, grant opportunities, competition, pending professional conferences and reports, forecasts, technology and anything that they felt was important for the group to know.
 Discussions took place, decisions were made, assignments are given and extensive minutes were taken.

 Over the years there have been changes to the team makeup which now numbers 12, but the mission is constant….bring information and discussion to help make sound decisions for the company.
 Occasionally, there will be suppliers, government or association staff, or other outside energy professionals updating the joint leadership on issues deemed of company-wide importance.

 As our Alternative Energy Team continued to evolve, we were looking for a way to showcase how various alternative fuels can function in different equipment we use.
 Working closely with Lancaster Career and Technology students, we were able to accomplish this.